Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 With a width of 37 inches the Pelican Trek 94 is narrower than the Otter Pro Sled Large, and weighing in at 50 lbs, it is also significantly lighter than the Otter.

-In terms of build material, this ice sled comes with hardened RAM-X polyethylene construction, which is extremely durable, and ensures that it can have a lifetime of many seasons (assuming normal usage).
+In terms of build material, this ice sled comes with hardened RAM-X polyethylene construction, and during our testing we found that this is extremely durable, and ensures that it can have a lifetime of many seasons (assuming normal usage).

-It also comes with divider templates that fit into molded divider slots, which means you can subdivide it into compartments as you see fit.
+It also comes with divider templates that fit into molded divider slots, and when we tested it we found that this means you can subdivide it into compartments as you see fit.

 It has a slightly raised front for snow resistance, and the runners are made of HDPE, which have low maintenance and an extended lifespan compared to other models.